tvogels/slidekit/README.md

 You can create SVG slides in any vector-drawing editor.
 For the best experience, we recommend [Sketch](https://www.sketch.com/home/) on macOS.
-On Windows, we recommend the free web-based [Figma](https://www.figma.com).
+On other platforms, we recommend the free web-based [Figma](https://www.figma.com).

 ## SVG features